swipswaps/tale/_posts/2018-02-27-That-Day-I-Slept-Alone.md

 ---

-A few weeks ago I met a girl, after some minutes of the conversation I get to know that she writes and also beautiful.
-She asked me that why I don't write?
-I didn't know what should I say.
-Later that day I asked myself the same question, I do like English literature and at some levels can feel the essence of poetry, and the artistic nature of words always drop my jaws.
-From that day, I started to write what I felt is something you be expressed with words.
+A few weeks ago I met a girl, after some minutes in the conversation I get to know that she likes to write and also beautifully.
+She asked me that why don't I write?
+I didn't know what should I say, it was a sensible thing to listen to.
+Later that day I asked myself the same question since I do like English literature, and at some levels can feel the essence of poetry; the artistic nature of words always bedazzled me.
+From that day, I started to write what I felt is something to be expressed with words.
 This poem is a subtle consequence of it.

 >This poem's title is 'That day I slept alone'.
-I think you will get the best out of it when you will interpret the meaning by yourself.
 Here it is,
 <br>
 <hr style="opacity: 0.1">
 <br>